gflorez97/dataProcesses2019/Final Project/final-project.md

 These histograms represent, at first sight, how the features are distributed.
 It is noticeable that `Points`, `Rebounds`, `Assists`, `Blocks`, `Steals` and `Turnovers` are left-skewed distributions, as most players are in the lower-end of all those stats and just the best players in each area outstand peak with the highest values (with the exception of `Turnovers`, which is a negative stat).
-The `FieldGoalPercentage` seems to follow a normal distribution with a mean of **0.44** and some obvious outliers in `0` and `1`&mdash;in most cases, these outliers are probably associated with players that played just a few minutes in a season, and just shot a few times and either scored or failed those shots).
+The `FieldGoalPercentage` seems to follow a normal distribution with a mean of **0.44** and has some obvious outliers in `0` and `1`&mdash;in most cases, these outliers are probably associated with players that played just a few minutes in a season, and just shot a few times and either scored or failed those shots).
 The `Fouls` feature is quite left-skewed, because most players commit between 1 and 2 fouls per game, whereas the `Minutes` feature is distributed more evenly, because the overall amount of key players, role players and occasional players in the league is approximately the same.

 <figure>